shivamujawame/AIW-Infra-Migration/Labfiles/Getting-started-V2.md

 ## **Accessing Your Lab Environment**

-Once you're ready to dive in, your virtual machine and **Lab Guide** will be right at your fingertips within your web browser.
+Once you're ready to dive in, your virtual machine and **Guide** will be right at your fingertips within your web browser.

    ![](./Images/GS6.png)